nembrown/covariates_forecastr/README.md

 #### Next, match and plot average escapement of a model stock to covariates from an indicator stock:

 [LGS_COW_NAT.R](https://github.com/nembrown/covariates_forecastr/blob/main/LGS_COW_NAT.R) - For example use this code for Lower Georgia Strait, matched to data from Cowichan indicator stock.
 Before running this script, create directories (as indicated) under a plotting folder.
 Running this script (and those like it) will match the covariate data to average escapement (or terminal run) by either brood year (with either a synced time series (sync), brood year + 1 (Lag1), or brood year + 2 (Lag2)) or run year (with either a synced time series, run year - 1 (Lead1), or run year - 2 (Lead2)).
 The script will then spit out plots in corresponding folders.
+These plots are intended for visualization and to help select a suite of 3 correlated covariates to use in ForecastR.

 These plots are of two types:

 1. Correlation plots - calculate a correlation coefficient (between 0 and 1) for each covariate against average escapement (or terminal run).
 These correlation plots can be either the full suite of covariates or a subset that have a significant (p<0.05) correlation to average escapement.

-2. Regression plots - Using geom_smooth and grouping covariates by category and plot Av. escapement on the y axis and the covariate on the x axis to investigate the relationship.
-These plots are intended for visualization and to help select a suite of 3 correlated covariates to use in ForecastR.
+2. Regression plots - Using geom_smooth and grouping covariates by category and plot average escapement on the y axis and the covariate on the x axis to investigate the relationship.

 #### After selecting covariates for forecasting, you can create and save a ForecastR-shiny-ready file: